jonkristian/no.jonkristian.roth/README.md

 # Roth Touchline

 Control floor heating thermostats from Roth.
-To use this app you should have one controller, if you have more than one physical controller they have to be linked through roth beforehand.
+To use this app you should have one controller, if you have more than one physical controller they have to be set up as master <-> slave.

-After installing, visit app settings and enter the controller IP, then you should be able to add your devices (thermostats).
+Once installed, visit the app settings and enter the controller IP, then you should be able to add your devices (thermostats).

-## Supported parameters:
+## Supported parameters
-The app supports:
 * Renaming thermostats
 * Set target temperature
 * Select modes

 This app supports the different modes provided by touchline.
-There are 3 modes and 3 week programs, but they are all interpreted as modes as in the default roth android app.
+There are 3 modes and 3 week programs but they are all interpreted as modes in the roth android app.

 * Comfort
 * Night